If not yet there download and install the following virtual machine host (available for free for Windows, Mac and Linux)

 The default password of the user is

-If you want full root access to the Linux System, for example to install additional language packages for optical character recognition (OCR) and change config files:
+If you want full root access to the Linux System, for example to install additional packages or to change config files:

 Encrypted Live-System: InvestigateIX